GabrielaTuma/UFOs/README.md

 ## Project Overview

 Create an interactive webpage using Bootstrap that allows readers to parse the data around UFO sightings.
 Essentially the projects involves two parts: the webpage that will allow users to view the data (HTML) and a dynamic table that will present it (JavaScript).
-To allow users to interact with the visualizations the table needs to be equipped with several fully functional filters:
+To allow users to interact with the visualizations the table needs to be equipped with four additional fully functional filters:

 - City
 - State